KyleKnolleLynch/graphql-booklist/README.md

 * express
 * express-graphql
 * mongoose
+* node js
+* mongodb atlas

+## This app displays and adds books to a book list, using Mongo DB for data storage.

+___

+### To spin up the app:
+#### Using the terminal-
-### To spin up the app, run npm install in both client and server directories.
-Run node app (or nodemon if installed in your machine) in server directory.
-Run npm start in client directory.
+Run 'npm install' in both client and server directories.
+Run 'node app' in server directory.
+Run 'npm start' in client directory.